vigneshragupathy/hugo_vigneshragupathy.com/content/posts/2025-11-06-istio_hands_on_part_2_setting_up_the_playground_with_kind.md

     hiddenInSingle: true
 ---
 [⬅ Back to Intro](../istio-hands-on-part-1-from-kubernetes-to-service-mesh) | [Next → Part 3 – Understanding Sidecar Injection and Traffic Flow](../istio-hands-on-part-3-understanding-sidecar-injection-and-traffic-flow)

+> 💡 *This post is part of my [Istio Hands-on Series](../istio-hands-on-part-1-from-kubernetes-to-service-mesh) — a practical journey into Kubernetes Service Mesh.
+Each post builds on the previous one with hands-on labs, real command outputs, and clear explanations aimed at learning Istio by doing, not just reading.*

 ### Objective

 In this post, we’ll set up our **local playground** for the Istio Hands-on series.You’ll learn how to: